New work

-Cornelson, Kirsten and Boriana Miloucheva (2020).
-"Political polarization, social fragmentation, and cooperation during a pandemic."
-Working paper. (pdf)
+Cornelson, Kirsten and Boriana Miloucheva (2021).
+"Political polarization and cooperation during a pandemic."
+Health Economics 31(9): 2025-2049. (pdf)

 Baker, Michael and Kirsten Cornelson (2019) "Title IX and the Spatial Content of Female Employment--Out of the Lab and into the Labor Market''.
 Labour Economics, 58: 128-144.
 (Link)